 May 14, 2018, Kansas Governor Jeff Coyler signs Senate Bill 282 into law, allowing the legalization of CBD oil sales in the state.

 April 11, 2018, Former Speaker of the House John Boehner announces he will join the board of Acreage Holdings, then the largest cannabis company in the US; former Massachusetts governor Bill Weld (also GOP) is also announced as a board member

-March 22, 2018, Indiana passes legislation authorizing the legal sale of CBD for any purpose.
+March 22, 2018, Indiana passed legislation authorizing the legal sale of CBD for any purpose.

-February 27, 2018, Canadian company Cronos Group becomes the first cannabis company to be uplisted on the NASDAQ.
+February 27, 2018, Canadian company Cronos Group became the first cannabis company to be uplisted on the NASDAQ.

-January 22, 2018, Vermont becomes the first state to legalize adult-use cannabis entirely through the legislative process, signing H.511 into law.
-However, the law does not include sales or revenue provisions.
+January 22, 2018, Vermont became the first state to legalize adult-use cannabis entirely through the legislative process, signing H.511 into law.
+However, the law does not include sales of cannabis or revenue provisions.